wp-plugins/toolbar-removal-completely-disable/readme.txt

 == License ==
 Work under [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html) or later License.
 == Changelog ==
-the latest version of this plugin work on all wordpress version from 3.1+ to 3.7+ with new unified coding
+the latest version of this plugin work on all wordpress version from 3.1+ to 3.7+

-`All releases, prior latest stable, are deprecated, and no longer supported on this project: is very suggested upgrade to the latest build, always!`
-= Development Status =
-Developmental Code in Becoming!

 Is planned compatibility update for WordPress 3.8+ and 3.9+ ?
 The plugin that is updated for compatibility with WordPress 3.8+ and 3.9+ is [WP ToolBar Removal](http://wordpress.org/plugins/wp-toolbar-removal/) Please: migrate to it A.S.A.P.